 The focus of these resources is on academics at SSU.
 For general information regarding the university's ongoing response to the COVID-19 pandemic, please see the university COVID-19 information page.
 For non-academic information (such as information on student activities, food and housing, health and wellness, etc.), students should refer to the Student Affairs Student Resources page.

 Quick Guide to Remote Instruction

-Most classes will be online for the Fall semester.
+Many classes will be offered online.
 “Remote Instruction” will mean different things in different classes.
 Here are three useful steps in order to help prepare yourself for success with remote learning and instruction.